-When you are towing a trailer, be aware that the trailer will track in a tighter turn than the tow vehicle (Figure 3-3).
+When you are towing a trailer, be aware that the trailer will track in a tighter turn than the towing vehicle's (Figure 3-3).
 When making a turn, be careful that the trailer does not strike another vehicle or object.
 Turns made when you are towing a trailer should be made at appropriate speeds.